HanshikaRanasingha/Msc-SE-A3-frontend/README.md

-# Online Theatre Ticket Reservation System - Frontend
+# MovieSpot Online Theatre Ticket Reservation System - Frontend

 Welcome to the frontend repository of the Online Theatre Ticket Reservation System.
 This repository contains the codebase for the frontend implementation of the website, providing a user-friendly interface for customers to purchase tickets and reserve seats for shows and movies.